Online Sketching Template

 That’s why an online sketching template is the most powerful tool in a designer’s toolkit.
 Design logos, share your work and distribute your ideas early on.

-How to use the online sketching template?
+How to use the sketch template?

 When developing mobile apps, use the online sketching template to present early design concepts and receive quick feedback before starting your app wireframe process.
 Use the ready-made template and the pen tool to sketch your app designs roughly.